 And they’re right, it didn’t happen that way—because this is a movie, you know?
 Things are made up!
 But there’s enough stuff in it from [real] life that isn’t made up.
 I might use a phrase or a moment that really happened, but then it grows into something else.
 As a writer, you know, you never can really get permission from people.
 But I don’t feel totally 100 percent like I’m allowed to [write about real people] just because I’m an artist and a writer and “fuck all y’all”—but that’s what people do!
 I feel kind of bad about it.
 But I’m learning how to be better at it.

-So, that was really hard.
 It was kind of an odd experience, because the shooting of it was so idyllic, and I loved making it, and it was, like, the ultimate fulfillment of what I want to do as a writer and an actress, and it felt so…good; but the actual life that was going on alongside it was kind of a mess.
 So I think I learned about—and hopefully in the future I’ll be better about—other people’s feelings and sensitivities and the way they’ll perceive something, and about letting people in earlier.

 I think everyone who makes things probably has to deal with this in some form or another.

 Yeah.
 It’s interesting, too, because I’m an incredible pushover.
 I’m a people pleaser by nature—which is the actress part of me, I think, and the part of me that wants approval.
 And then there’s another part of me that doesn’t want approval—if you’re a writer I think people know you’re [gathering material] all the time, and that becomes part of how people experience you.
 They [see you as someone] who does this and who doesn’t really care how they feel about it.
 In a way that would be easier; sometimes I wish I had a shell of certainty around me that would let me say, “I don’t give a shit.”
 But that’s not who I am—I do!
 [Laughs]